jkennedy559/jkennedy559.github.io/_posts/2020-04-16-LogRegTitanic.md

 The above output displays the results of applying the cost function to each dummy observation in turn.
 The first observation to note is that the penalty has two components for each observation.
 One component is calculated with reference to the target being 1 and the other for the target being 0.
 This is purely a neat way to represent that in each case the penalty refers to the actual value of the target.
 So intuitively the penalty component for y=1 is only non-zero when y=1 and vice versa for y=0.

 From the output we can see that the penalty is small for observations 0 & 1 because the prediction was close to reality.
 Equally we had a comparatively large penalty for observations 3 & 4 because the predictions were way off.
-The model was uncertain about observation 2 assiging it a 50% probabilty of being 1.
+The model was uncertain about observation 2 assigning it a 50% probability of being 1.

 In order to appreciate how the penalty changes with changes in the prediction we can plot the penalty as a function of the prediction.